A Watson Glaser Critical Thinking Test is composed of a set of five tests. Each test is designed to address a different aspect of critical thinking:

 - Evaluation of Arguments

 The Watson Glaser Critical Thinking Package offers 8 tests containing all 5 subcategories, this means 40 different tests and 367 questions to fully prepare yourself for your assessment.
 The All Test Package includes 2 Watson Glaser Tests with 5 subcategories each.
 You can also buy these 2 Watson Glaser Tests separately.
-The Watson Glaser Critical Thinking Package has 80% more tests than the All Test Package.
+The Watson Glaser Critical Thinking Appraisal has 80% more tests than the All Test Package.
 Buy the Watson Glaser Critical Thinking Package for an optimal preparation for your Watson Glaser Critical Thinking Test.
-All our practice tests come with extensive explanations and a description of how the questions can be solved
+All our practice tests come with extensive explanations and a description of how the questions can be solved.

 Furthermore, our Personal Progression System will help you track your progress and give a detailed view of your performances.
 This system will help you identify your stronger and weaker points and provides insight into your areas of development.
 The progression tool keeps track of your scores, test times and overall progress.